 Highlights

-- Experience Scenic Mountain flight over the Himalayas (Kathmandu- Lukla- Kathmandu)
+- Take a Scenic Mountain flight over the Himalayas (Kathmandu- Lukla- Kathmandu).

-- Explore Sherpa villages, culture and lifestyle, old monasteries, prayers flags, Prayer wheels
+- Explore Sherpa villages, culture and lifestyle, old monasteries, prayer flags and prayer wheels.

 - Explore the land of Sherpa home land, alpine forest, Buddhist Monasteries and authentic mountain lifestyle.

-- TThe most stunning landscapes on earth that follow the footsteps of Hillary & tenzing to Base Camp
+- The most stunning landscapes on earth that follow the footsteps of Hillary & Tenzing to Base Camp.

 What to Expect Along the Trail

-As you hike toward Everest Base Camp (5,364m / 17,594ft), each day brings new and breathtaking views.
-From your first glimpse of Everest during your enroute to Namche bazaar and the day of the acclimatization hike to the panoramic sunrise at Kala Patthar (5,545m / 18,192ft), the landscapes will leave you speechless.
-You'll also see, Snow--capped peaks like Mt.
+As you go hiking uphill to Everest Base Camp (5,364m / 17,594ft), this is one of the most amazing, fresh and stunning scenery in the world.
+Your expedition: From your initial view of Everest while you walk to Namche bazaar and the acclimatization day to Kala Patthar (5,545m / 18,192ft) dawn when you view the sunrise in the magnificent landscape you are going to be talking with a stunned face.
+You’ll also observe the snow-capped peaks like Mt.
 Lhotse, Mt.
 Nuptse, Mt.
 Ama Dablam, Mt.
 Thamserku, and Island Peak.
-Beautiful Sherpa villages, terraced fields, glacial rivers, and waterfalls, Colorful prayer flags, spinning prayer wheels, and sacred mani walls
+Beautiful Sherpa villages, terraced fields, glacial rivers and waterfalls, colorful prayer flags, spinning prayer wheels and sacred mani walls

 Is the Everest Base Camp Trek Right for You?